I have been using DuckDuckGo as my search engine of choice for the last few years. Howerver, DuckDuckGo seems to have a few problems:

 GRUB_CMDLINE: cryptodevice -> cryptdevice

-some of the steps in the Arch Linux installation procedure change from time to time, so I would recommend to check out the awesome Arch Linux installation guide in the Arch wiki to get a fully up-to-date picture of the process.
+Disclaimer: some of the steps in the Arch Linux installation procedure change from time to time, so I would recommend checking out the awesome Arch Linux installation guide in the Arch wiki to get a fully up-to-date picture of the process.

 In this guide, I’m documenting my latest Arch Linux installation on my laptop, where I set up a logical volume with LVM on top of a fully-encrypted disk with LUKS.
 Encrypting your disk in your mobile devices should be a requirement if you value your security and/or privacy.
 Nowadays it has almost no performance penalties and it provides countless benefits.